Malawi Calls For Calm As It Tallies Presidential Re-run Votes - UrduPoint

 Malawi Calls For Calm As It Tallies Presidential Re-run Votes

-Malawi's electoral commission appealed for "peace and calm" on Wednesday as it counted ballots following a historic poll to re-elect a president after Peter Mutharika's victory was overturned
+Malawi's electoral commission appealed for "peace and calm" on Wednesday as it tallied ballots following a historic poll to re-elect a president after Peter Mutharika's victory was overturned

 Voters in Malawi went to the polls on Tuesday for the second time in just over a year after the Constitutional Court dramatically ruled that last year's polls were fraught with "grave and widespread" irregularities.

-Results from the May 2019 election sparked countrywide protest that lasted months, a rare occurrence in the impoverished southern African country.
+Results from the May 2019 election sparked countrywide protests that lasted months, a rare occurrence in the poor southern African country.

 It took the top court six months to sift through the evidence before concluding that Mutharika was not duly elected and ordered fresh elections.

-The chairman of the Malawi Electoral Commission, Chifundo Kachale, said tallying of the votes from 5,002 polling stations was underway.
+The chairman of the Malawi Electoral Commission, Chifundo Kachale, said votes from 5,002 polling stations were being tallied on Wednesday.

-"We appeal to Malawians to maintain peace and calm as the vote-counting continues," Kachale told a news conference in Blantyre.
+"We appeal to Malawians to maintain peace and calm as the vote-counting continues," he told a news conference in Blantyre.

 Mutharika has accused the opposition of inciting violence following isolated incidents which the police and electoral commission said had not affected the election.

-"It's obvious that the opposition is doing this," he told reporters after voting in Blantyre, claiming some of his party monitors were "chased away, some were beaten".
+"It's obvious that the opposition is doing this," he told reporters after voting in Blantyre on Tuesday, claiming some of his party monitors were "chased away, some were beaten".

 "It's obviously people that are afraid of the will of the people that are engaging in these barbaric acts," he alleged.